 Early May and early September are the best times to visit Walt Disney World.
 They will be the cheapest times and the quietest times.
 If you can visit then for the best Disney experience.
 If you are travelling without kids, never visit during the school holiday periods, it is busy and at times uncomfortable.

 Dress for comfort and not style.
 I cannot express how important this is.
 If you doing the parks correctly you are going to be on your feet all day.
 The parks are huge and you will cover so much ground across one day.
 The last thing you want is to ruin your feet with blisters on the first day.
-Opt for comfy, worn in trainers every time.
+Comfy, worn-in shoes are the best shoes for Disney.
 Everyone else will be doing the same.
 The same goes for clothes, Florida is hot and muggy, dress in clothes which are comfortable.

 Both a poncho and a decent suncream are essential.
 Orlando is prone to sudden downpours, do not ruin your day by getting your clothes soaked.
 Waterproof ponchos inside the parks are expensive (around $15), buy some before you go and keep them at the bottom of your backpack.
 On Amazon, you can get 5 for £7.99.
 They also come in handy for covering your valuables and bags on water rides such as a Splash Mountain in the Magic Kingdom.